Tuscan Flat Bread

 - ¾ teaspoon salt

-Place in a lightly buttered bowl, cover loosely with plastic wrap.
+4Transfer dough to lightly butter bowl and cover loosely with plastic wrap.
 Let rise until dough is doubled (about 1 - 1½ hour).

 5Punch the dough down and turn it out on to a lightly floured board.

 6Butter an 11 to 12-inch round pan (a pizza pan or large tart pan) or a baking sheet.

 7Shape the dough into an 11 to 12-inch round and transfer to prepared pan.
 Cover loosely with plastic wrap and let rise until dough is about doubled (about 30 minutes).